If you are worried about flooding, you can find help and guidance on our flooding information and advice page.

 Type of provision

-Universal - This is for everyone, including people with special educational needs and disabilities
+Universal - Support available to everyone, including reasonable adjustments for those with special educational needs and disabilities

 Accessibility and adjustments